 Holland America Line requires a minimum age of 6 months (as of the sailing date of March 9, 2024) for their cruises.
 Tough luck, newborns!

 Also, guests under 21 years old must be accompanied by a parent, guardian or chaperone aged 21 or older.

 JoCo Cruise is a small business composed of people who’ve been working on the internet for years and who are already subscribed to all the worst mailing lists.
 When it comes to the privacy of your data and the sanctity of your custom, we feel your pain, thank you for your patronage, and respect your privacy.

 We use the information we collect to provide the JoCo Cruise to you to monitor the performance of our site and marketing activities, and to market the JoCo Cruise.
 Some of these activities are enabled by third parties to whom we provide information when necessary.
-We only provide personal information to outside parties if it is necessary to provide a service (e.g. our travel agency and cruiseline needs to know your name and date of birth in order to get you a berth on the ship; Mailchimp sends our emails; Blackbox has handled shipping and fulfillment, etc) and we would not provide these data if we thought they would be used for purposes beyond our own.
+We only provide personal information to outside parties if it is necessary to provide a service (e.g., our travel agency and cruiseline needs to know your name and date of birth in order to get you a berth on the ship; Mailchimp sends our emails; address information for shipping and fulfillment, etc.) and we would not provide these data if we thought they would be used for purposes beyond our own.

 We do not furnish email lists or other personally identifying data to our sponsors or other entities for their own marketing purposes or for any purpose other than conducting the business of JoCo Cruise, which is providing the JoCo Cruise and related products to our customers, selling the JoCo Cruise and related products, and monitoring our effectiveness at performing the aforementioned activities.